ToxicFrog/doom-mods/gzap/doc/new-wads.md

 files, will override the builtin logic if they have the same name), allowing you to rapidly change and test your work without repacking the apworld.

+Note that tuning files in this directory do not apply to logic files inside an apworld; if you want to add tuning to a wad that has logic in the apworld, you will need to either pack your tuning files into the same apworld to test, or unpack the logic from the apworld while testing.

 ### Adding the logic file to an apworld

 - Open gzdoom.apworld in a zip viewer